Tuesday, December 31, 2024

 “I have nothing solid, but I am pretty certain they need minerals.”

 “But Thelxinoe V-1398 doesn’t have any resources.
-We already determined a long time ago that mining any of our moons would be useless—hence the reason they were allowed to become tourist attractions.”
+We already determined long ago that mining any of our moons would be useless—hence the reason they were allowed to become tourist attractions.”

-“The base wasn’t set up for mining.
-It was an outpost.
+“The moonstation isn’t set up for mining.
+It’s an outpost.
 A place to gather troops before an invasion.”

 “You think they would dare to attack our planet directly?”

 “I will let Emperor Grangschmidt know at once.
-Unfortunately, we can’t let the Sultan of Upsilon Andromedae and the Galactic Congress know until we have more solid proof.”
+Unfortunately, we can’t inform the Sultan of Upsilon Andromedae and the Galactic Congress until we have additional, solid proof.”

-“There is one more thing I would like to discuss with you.”
+“There is one more thing I wanted to discuss with you.”

 “Go ahead.”